Your annual goals are already dead

 - A one-week buffer between cycles prevents burnout and creates space for reflection before the next sprint.

-- The Urgency Horizon – the 8-to-14-week sweet spot – explains why 12-week cycles outperform shorter and longer planning frames.
+- What we call the Urgency Horizon – the 8-to-14-week sweet spot – explains why 12-week cycles outperform shorter and longer planning frames.

 Why does a 12-week cycle outperform annual planning?